Plastics, packaging and recycling

 - We stopped providing disposable coffee cups in our shops in 2018, saving the use of 52 million in that year alone.
 Disposable plastic drinking straws are no longer sold at Waitrose and we have switched our plastic stem cotton buds to paper.
 In 2016, we became the first supermarket to ban the sale of products containing microbeads.

-- Using a material called Prevented Ocean Plastics (POP) in some of our packaging since 2020 has saved an estimated 100 tonnes of plastic being washed into the ocean.
-Plastic collected from a 30-mile stretch of the British coastline is used in the EcoLogical range, ready meal trays and punnets for fresh fruit.
+- Using plastic from the Prevented Ocean Plastic programme in some of our packaging since 2020 has saved an estimated 100 tonnes being washed into the ocean.
+Discarded plastic collected within 30 miles of coastlines at risk of ocean plastic pollution is used in the EcoLogical range, ready meal trays and punnets for fresh fruit.

 - We've removed the plastic wrapping from multi-packs of Essential baked beans, tinned tomatoes and sweetcorn to save 18 tonnes of plastic a year.